 Public transport is limited over the Christmas period, so make sure you plan your journey in advance.
 Alternatively, hop on a Santander Cycles bike to explore the capital on two wheels or walk around the city.

 There is no public transport on Christmas Day.
 Public transport, including buses, trams, London Underground and London Overground trains, do run on Boxing Day, but on a reduced service.
-On Christmas Eve, public transport starts to wind down from early evening and there are no night buses.

 Some taxis are available, although these may charge more on Christmas and Boxing Day.
 You should check details before travelling and book in advance to avoid extended waits.